joesingo/truthdiscovery/reports/possible_structure.md

       considering it to rank the discovered true facts above all others, and ranking false facts equally.

-    * Some algorithms give most-believed values for facts that are *not claimed by any sources*, e.g. if values are continuous could perform a weighted average of claimed facts (I believe this is done in 'Conflicts to Harmony' for continuous data types).
-Neither of the operator definitions in the theory support this.

     * Objects do not really play a role for most of the work.
 Maybe they could be removed from the framework if they do not play a significant role, or more work could be done to actually use the concept of objects.

+    * One may wonder whether there is any meaning in comparing facts for different objects, but this is defined in the framework

   * Potential framework extensions:
     * Support the numerous extensions to basic TD